michealparks/document-ready-promise/README.md

 ```

-Or, if in a non-commonjs environment, just include the script.
+If in a non-commonjs environment, just include the script.
 It will attach ```document.ready``` for you.

 ```html
 <script src="document-ready-promise.js"></script>